kevbuh/froog/docs/README.md

 ```

 ### Tests

-The tests are located <a href="https://github.com/kevbuh/froog/tree/main/tests">here</a>.
+Tests are located <a href="https://github.com/kevbuh/froog/tree/main/tests">here</a>.

 You can run them in your terminal by going into the root folder and entering